digitaldrummerj/sails-tutorial/src/chapters/chapter14-deploying.md

 1. It will take a bit to deploy and install the dependencies on Heroku.

+<div class="alert alert-danger" role="alert">**Note:** The Api will not work yet since the file based JSON file does not work on Heroku.
+Instead we need to connect to an actual data store which we will do in the next chapter</div>

-Anytime you need to redeploy the app run
+Anytime you need to redeploy the app on Heroku run the following commands:

 ```bash
 git add .